 The Siebengebirge was part of the British zone of occupation.
 In 1947, the federal states of North Rhine-Westphalia, Lower Saxony, Schleswig-Holstein and the city state of Hamburg came into being.

 The Soviet sphere of influence became larger and larger, not only in the later “Soviet Bloc”, but also in Greece and in Turkey.
 Both countries asked the USA for assistance.
 Also countries in Western Europe were in great need, and the Communist propaganda made use of that.
 In this situation, US President Truman announced a policy of the “containment”.

-On initiative of the American Minister of Foreign Affairs George C. Marshal began, in 1947, the “European Recovery Program” or simply “Marshal Plan” to “combat hunger, poverty, despair and chaos”: large quantities of food, raw material, machines and also money were given to the European states in need, so that the economy could recover.
+On the initiative of the American Minister of Foreign Affairs George C. Marshal began, in 1947, the “European Recovery Program” or simply “Marshal Plan” to “combat hunger, poverty, despair, and chaos.
+The European states in need received large quantities of food, raw material, machines and also money, so that the economy could recover.
 In turn, 18 free countries grouped together in the “Organization for European Economic Corporation”, and from this 1960 the “Organization for Economic Cooperation and Development” (OECD) emerged.
 The Marshall Plan helped a great deal to get Western Germany back on her feet.

-Finally the Americans suggested tounite the zones of occupation economically, aiming at a federal state.
-At the beginning of the year, Americans and Britain united their zones of occupation into to the Bizone.
+Finally, the Americans suggested uniting the zones of occupation economically, aiming at a federal state.
+At the beginning of the year, Americans and British united their zones of occupation into to the Bizone.

 “An Iron Curtain has swept across the continent” Winston Churchill

-The short 20th century | The Great War | German Revolution 1918/19 | Occupation of the Rhineland | Weimar Republic – Years of Crisis | Weimar Republic – Golden Era | Weimar Republic – Depression and Decline | Nazi Germany | World War II | Federal Republic of Germany
+The short 20th century | The Great War | German Revolution 1918/19 | Occupation of the Rhineland | Weimar Republic | Nazi Germany | World War II | Federal Republic of Germany